AG7GN/nexus-utilities/README.md

 `shutdown_button.py` monitors the shutdown button found on the DigiLink REV DS and [Nexus DR-X](http://wb7fhc.com/nexus-dr-x.html) boards.
 It reboots the Pi if the button is pressed more than 2 but less than 5 seconds, or shuts down the Pi if the button is pressed for more than 5 seconds.

-Your Hampi image already has the systemd service file for the shutdown script installed and enabled.
+Your Nexus DR-X image already has the systemd service file for the shutdown script installed and enabled.
 No further action is required to enable it, but __for documentation purposes only__, here's how to enable the service manually:

 - As sudo, create a file called `/etc/systemd/system/shutdown_button.service` with the following text: